Spine Surgery in Thailand Your guide to cost, top specialists & hospitals

 Weeks 6–12

 Progressive return to normal activities guided by your home physiotherapist and the surgical team's remote follow-up.
 Core strengthening intensifies.
 Most microdiscectomy patients are fully active by six weeks.
-Fusion patients return to desk work and light duties, with full activity by twelve weeks.
+Fusion patients return to desk work and light duties around six to twelve weeks, but full unrestricted activity waits on bone union: fusion maturation takes six to twelve months, with activity restrictions continuing until your surgeon confirms it on imaging.

 When Can You Fly After Spine Surgery?